-On Connecticut Avenue in Washington, D.C., the cornerstone is laid at the first mosque of note in the United States.
+On Massachusetts Avenue in Washington, D.C., the cornerstone is laid at the first mosque of note in the United States.
 Intended to serve as a national mosque for all American Muslims, the Islamic Center was built in a traditional Arabic architectural style, complete with a 160-foot minaret from which prayers were to be announced.
 A colonnade cloister joined the mosque to two wings containing a library, classrooms, a museum, and administrative offices.
 In the basement of the mosque was an auditorium built to accommodate several hundred people.
 The Islamic Center’s first director was Dr. Mahmoud Hoballah.

 Van der Sloot admits to Peru murder

 On this day in 2012, Joran van der Sloot, a longtime suspect in the unsolved 2005 disappearance of American teen Natalee Holloway in Aruba, pleads guilty to the murder of 21-year-old Stephany Flores, in Lima, Peru.
 Flores was killed on May 30, 2010, exactly five years to the day ...read more